ipspace/blog/content/posts/2021/01/planning-coffee-break.md

 **What will happen to ipSpace.net blog?** How long do you think I'd be able to keep quiet?
 Of course I'll keep ranting, and there are thousands of old blog posts that need to be cleaned up and refreshed.

-**What will happen to Software Gone Wild podcast?** [Nick Buraglio](https://www.ipspace.net/Expert:Nick_Buraglio) decided to [start his own podcast](https://forwardingplane.net/2021/01/21/modemcast-podcast/), so we'll wrap up Software Gone Wild.
-The last episode will be published in April 2021.
+**What will happen to Software Gone Wild podcast?** [Nick Buraglio](https://www.ipspace.net/Expert:Nick_Buraglio) decided to [start his own podcast](https://forwardingplane.net/2021/01/21/modemcast-podcast/), so we wrapped up Software Gone Wild.
+The last episode was published in April 2021.

 We've probably missed numerous details when preparing this wall of text.
 Please let us know what we've missed in the comments.

 ## Release History

+2021-07-06
+: Final update

 2021-03-30
 : Updated based on [most-recent decisions](/2021/04/coffee-break-take-two.html)